 Patients are generally referred for a genetic evaluation or genetic counseling by their primary care physicians or other specialists.
 On occasion, individuals may self refer.

 Outpatient services are available in Cardinal Glennon's General Medical Genetics Clinic and Metabolic Genetics Clinic.
 In addition, we are involved in multispecialty clinics, including Neurofibromatosis and Cleft Lip and Palate.

 Services are also provided through Genetics Outreach Clinics at four locations in Illinois: Wood River, IL (Madison County); Mount Vernon, IL (Jefferson County); Murphysboro, IL (Jackson County); and Vandalia, IL (Fayette County).

 Cancer genetic counseling at SSM Cardinal Glennon and SSM St. Mary’s Health Center.

-Prenatal genetic counseling at the Maternal & Fetal Care Center at SSM St. Mary’s Health Center.
+Prenatal genetic counseling at the Maternal & Fetal Care Center at SSM St. Mary’s Health Center

 Inpatient genetic consultations at SSM Cardinal Glennon and SSM St. Mary’s Health Center

 Before Your Visit